Hello!

 My research interests include the formation channels of intermediate-mass black hole binaries as well as gravitational waveform modelling.
 My work aims to understand how well future gravitational wave experiments like the Laser Interferometer Space Antenna (LISA) and Laser Interferometer Lunar Antenna (LILA) can measure and identify key black hole parameters (such as black hole spin) that help us identify their formation and evolutionary histories.
 I also work on modeling spin precession in these systems using post-Newtonian and numerical relativity simulations.

 Outside of my academic work, I am an avid writer of poetry and short science-fiction.
-As part of my undergraduate education, I completed an honors thesis in creative writing, and published a few poems with university affiliated journals.
+As part of my undergraduate education at UT Austin, I completed an honors thesis in creative writing, published a few poems with university affiliated journals, and was a runner-up for the university's Parker Poetry Prize in 2022.
+Since graduating, I have had several poems published in the anthology 11 Austin Poets, published by Udumbara Press.